lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 ### Exercise 0: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_0_Basic_Tools_For_This_Workshop.ipynb" target="_blank">Basic Tools for this Workshop</a>
 Refresh your memory of for loops, if statements, reading files and storing content into a data structure.

-### Exercise 1: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_1_Comprehension_Lists.ipynb" target="_blank">Comprehension Lists</a>
+### Exercise 1: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_1_Comprehension_Lists.ipynb" target="_blank">List Comprehension</a>
-Basic use of comprehension lists in small data structures and in file content.
+Basic use of list comprehension in small data structures and in file content.

 ### Exercise 2: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_2_Dictionaries.ipynb" target="_blank">Dictionaries</a>
 Examples of how to use dictionaries to manipulate files and file content.